nickyiliwang0000/h/css/navigations.md

 }
 ```

 You also want to use CSS to hide the anchor until the user uses they keys to focus on the anchor.
-Check out this [link](http://webaim.org/techniques/skipnav/) for more information
+Check out this [link](http://webaim.org/techniques/skipnav/) for more information.

+_Note:_ In order for skip links to work in the Firefox browser on Mac, you may have to change the accessibiliy settings.

+1. Go to System Preferences > Keyboard > Shortcuts > 'All controls' radio button at the bottom of the pane.
+2. In Firefox, type "about:config" in the URL bar.
+There is no accessibility.tabfocus preference on the mac, so you'll have to make one.
+Right click in the window, create a new "integer" pref, and set it to 7.

 ### Mobile navigations